SupaFuzz/godlovestrans/README.md

 ## YEAH OK, BUT YOUR SITE DESIGN ...
 OH HONEY ...

 it could be better.
-Though I've spent a whole heckuva lot of time writing sites and mobile apps, and in another world and another time, I did consider myself somewhat the visual design geek ... visual design skills are rusty on this end, putting it mildly.
+Though I've spent a whole lot of my career writing sites and mobile apps, and in fact, another world and another time and another gig, I did consider myself somewhat the visual design geek ... visual design skills are rusty on this end, putting it mildly.
 Hey it's github.
 Make a pull request, if you want.
 We can make this thing better together, and I'm all in for that :-)

 ## CONTACT ME, LET'S DO THIS